Neural Projected Quantum Dynamics: a systematic study: Integration schemes

-Variational methods address the first problem by encoding an approximate representation of the state at time $t$ into the time-dependent parameters $\theta_t$ of a variational ansatz, while relying on Monte Carlo integration to compute expectation values \cite{Carleo2017, Medvidovi2024, Lange2024}.
-Within this framework, the McLachlan variational principle is used to recast \cref{eqn:generic_evolution} as the optimisation problem \cite{Yuan2019}
+Variational methods address the first problem by encoding an approximate representation of the state at time $t$ into the time-dependent parameter vector $\theta_t \in \mathbb{R}^{N_p}$ of a variational ansatz, while relying on Monte Carlo integration for computing expectation values \cite{Carleo2017, Medvidovi2024, Lange2024}.
+Within this framework, the McLachlan variational principle is used to recast \cref{eqn:generic_evolution} as the optimization problem \cite{Yuan2019}

 where $\LL$ is a suitable loss function quantifying the discrepancy between two quantum states.
 Various choices for $\LL$ are possible, the one adopted throughout this work is presented and discussed in \cref{sec:fidelity}.